 Works in Progress is a series of talks organized by the graduate cohort that supports the ongoing work of our scholarly community by providing opportunities for intellectual exchange.
 Talks are held throughout the academic year and offer a platform for members of our scholarly community to test ideas and to receive feedback on in-process work in preparation for conference presentations, publications, research, and other opportunities.
 Each presentation is followed by a lively open discussion.
 Please be in touch with the WiP coordinators at email@example.com to learn more.

 Departmental forms needed for current Art History graduate students to regeister for the following classes:

 Research leading to the Doctorate

-An accredited seminar at the Getty Research Institute for graduate students at the University of California, Irvine; the University of California, Los Angeles; the University of California, Riverside; the University of California, San Diego; the University of California, Santa Barbara; and the University of Southern California.
+Application to the Getty Consortium program is due annually in October prior to the start of the seminar in January.
+Upon acceptance, AHIS 790 is required for USC credit of 3 or 4 units.
+This is an accredited seminar at the Getty Research Institute for graduate students attending institutions in the Southern California region, including the University of California, Irvine; the University of California, Los Angeles; the University of California, Riverside; the University of California, San Diego; the University of California, Santa Barbara; and the University of Southern California.

 Graduate seminars are regularly held on site or work with collections in area museums including the Los Angeles County Museum of Art (LACMA), the Museum of Contemporary Art (MOCA), the Getty Center, the Getty Villa and the USC Fisher Museum of Art among others.